Cao Cao Mausoleum: Historical background

-Discovery
+Discovery and excavation

 The tomb was discovered in December 2008 when workers at a nearby kiln were digging for mud to make bricks.
 Its discovery was initially not reported.
 The local authorities found out only after they seized a stone tablet bearing the inscription 'King Wu of Wei' – Cao Cao's posthumous title – from grave robbers who claimed to have stolen it from the tomb.
 Over the following year, archaeologists recovered more than 250 relics from the tomb, including stone paintings depicting social life in Cao Cao's time, stone tablets bearing inscriptions of sacrificial objects, and several items labelled as "personal belongings" frequently used by Cao Cao, including weapons and stone pillows.
 The bones of three persons were also unearthed and identified to be those of a man in his 60s, a woman in her 50s and another woman in her 20s.
+The discovery of the tomb was announced by archaeological officials on 27 December 2009.

 The tomb, made of bricks, faced east and formed a shape resembling the Chinese character jia (甲 (jiǎ)) when viewed from above.
 It covered an area of roughly 740 square metres and its deepest point was about 15 metres below the ground.
 The underground tomb has two main chambers (front and back), four side chambers and connecting passages.
 An inclined passage 39.5 metres long and 9.8 metres wide leads to the underground chambers.

-The discovery of the tomb was confirmed by archaeological officials on 27 December 2009.